Yamashita Park in Yokohama

 Yokohama Port Festival (end of May)

-This yearly event is celebrating the anniversary of the opening of Yokohama Port to other countries (America, Netherlands, Russia, France and Britain) on the 2nd of June in 1859.
-Enjoy great music, performances and fireworks.
+This yearly event celebrates the anniversary of the opening of Yokohama Port to other countries (America, Netherlands, Russia, France, and Britain) on the 2nd of June in 1859.
+Enjoy great music, performances, and fireworks.

 July